With Jerusalem on edge, Palestinian families face eviction | DW | 08.05.2021

 "The kids are in constant worry," he told DW.
 "Where will I go, me and the other three families?
 The houses here in the area are around 3,000 or 5,000 US dollars [to rent in Sheikh Jarrah — Editor's note], only international people can do that.
 We are modest people, we are not rich, we are refugees; we only own our houses."

 The eviction battle lies at the heart of the Palestinian-Israeli conflict.
-Like many other Palestinian residents of Jerusalem, Skafi said his family had to abandon its home in mostly Jewish west Jerusalem and to flee to the eastern part of the city during the 1948 Arab-Israeli war.
+Like many other Palestinian residents of Jerusalem, Skafi said his family had to abandon their home in mostly Jewish west Jerusalem and flee to the eastern part of the city during the 1948 Arab-Israeli war.

 In the aftermath of the foundation of the state of Israel in 1948, the wider family was scattered between Gaza and neighboring Jordan.
 East Jerusalem and the West Bank were then administered by Jordan, which gradually resettled Palestinian refugees in new housing projects in Sheikh Jarrah under the auspices of the United Nations Relief and Works Agency for Palestine Refugees (UNRWA).
 In exchange, resettled families renounced their status as refugees.
 During the Six-Day War in 1967, Israel occupied and later annexed east Jerusalem.

 "The land belongs to Jews for almost a hundred years.
 Jews lived there, and Jews own the land since then," said King.
-Dismissing the simmering tensions, he hopes that the court will soon decide to evict the families; a ruling is expected on Monday.
+Dismissing the simmering tensions, he hopes that the court will soon decide to evict the families.
 "It's a local conflict, it's not affecting all of Israel or Jerusalem, it's a few Arab families that decided to break the law," he added.

 "The legal basis of all these evictions are discriminatory laws," said Hagit Ofran from Peace Now, an Israeli anti-settlement watchdog.
 "It is not a purely legal matter.
 It is a political matter which is carried out through legal means."

 Ofran has followed the eviction cases closely.
-"The court is the tool to displace hundreds of Palestinians in Sheikh Jarrah and in Silwan in favor of settlers, in order to take out a community and to replace it with settlers."
+"The court is the tool to displace hundreds of Palestinians in Sheikh Jarrah and in Silwan in favor of settlers, in order to take out a community and to replace it with settlers," she said.

 Meanwhile, the settler plans have been sharply criticized by the United Nations, the European Union and other countries.